The LOC Method: How To Layer Products For Soft, Frizz-Free Curls

 Enter: the LOC method.
 A popular term in the curl community that isn't so difficult to add to your post-shower routine (you may even have all the products you need at the ready).
 If you find your strands practically screaming for moisture, consider this clever three-step technique to lock in the hydration.

 Curious about how to refine those curls?
-After hopping out of the shower, mind the three steps:
+After hopping out of the shower and detangling, mind the three steps:

 - "L" stands for "liquid" or "leave-in."
 There's some nuance here: Some are partial to using just water, while others use a water-based leave-in conditioner to coat the strands.
 Whatever you choose, make sure you're applying enough moisture.
 "You want to lubricate the strands and soften the hair, which helps to rebuild your natural texture," Dickey says.
 Stenson agrees, even recommending a spray bottle to keep the strands saturated, especially on the porous ends of the hair.